Lazy-Jedi/Lazy-Jedi/README.md

 Following settings can be edited in the Project Setup Window:

-* Product Icon
++ Product Icon
-* Cursor Image
++ Cursor Image
-* Cursor Hotspot
++ Cursor Hotspot
-    * Only visible if you have a cursor image
+    + Only visible if you have a cursor image
-* Company Name
++ Company Name
-* Product Name
++ Product Name
-* Resources Folder
++ Resources Folder
-    * Your Local Resources Folder on your Computer,
+    + Your Local Resources Folder on your Computer,
-    * You can leave it blank if you do not want to add it
+    + You can leave it blank if you do not want to add it
-* Project Folders
++ Project Folders
-    * Editable List and the Folders are only created if you click the "**Create Folders**" button
+    + Editable List and the Folders are only created if you click the "**Create Folders**" button

 The Company name, Resources Folder and the Folders List is serialized to a .json file on your Machine.<br>
 You can find that file at Application.persistentPath + /Uee/LazyJedi

 The tool does come with an "Auto Save" feature that will automatically save your settings everytime you make a change to the Folders List or Company name.
-However, if you are not using Auto Save, please use the **"Save Settings"** Button.
+However, if you are not using Auto Save, please use the **"Save Settings"*+ Button.

 ![](~Documentation/Images/project-setup.png)